 Coping with your diagnosis and treatment is hard enough but throw all the other responsibilities into the mix and it can feel overwhelming.
-It can be hard not to feel guilty and inadequate if you can no longer manage to keep all the balls in the air.
+It can be hard not to feel guilty, inadequate and frustrated if you can no longer manage to keep all the balls in the air.

 - How will my children react?